 IATI’s Funding Model

-IATI is financed through a combination of membership fees and voluntary contributions, an approach endorsed by members of the Steering Committee in 2013.
-All fees and contributions are then allocated to a pool of resources that can be used to fund any activity falling within the programme of work approved by the Steering Committee.
+IATI is financed through a combination of membership fees and voluntary contributions, an approach endorsed by members of the former Steering Committee in 2013.
+All fees and contributions are allocated to a pool of resources that can be used to fund any activity falling within the programme of work approved by IATI’s membership through the Governing Board and Members’ Assembly.

 As a multi-stakeholder initiative, there are three categories of IATI membership: